 With Best Fit™, customers select a plan for budgetary purposes, but pay only for the plan that best aligns with their actual usage in a given month.
 Reach Mobile automatically lowers monthly bills for the consumer, eliminating the stress and confusion of estimating data usage and overpaying for unused data.
 For instance, if a customer selects a 5GB plan but uses 2.5GB, they will be charged for the 3GB plan that month.

-Through its main pillar of social impact, the Gigs That Give program, Reach Mobile’s values align with those of its customers.
+Through its main pillar of social impact, the Get a plan, Give a plan program, Reach Mobile’s values align with those of its customers.
 Each month, 10% of the cost of every data plan is allocated to providing connectivity to somebody in need.
 No dollar or data amount is taken from customers to fund this donation; the data is gifted directly from Reach’s profit margins.
 The program operates with assistance from its global network of charitable partners including the Ripples Foundation in Nigeria, LIFT in the United States, and The/Nudge in India.
 Qualified recipients, consisting of women, students and families, are identified and monthly plans are assigned accordingly.
 To date, Reach Mobile has connected 109 people.